- What is the Access to Learning Fund?

 - If your circumstances have changed since your original application (for example, a change in marital status, number of dependants or a change in household income/expenditure) please complete a new Hardship Fund Application Form .

 - If your re-application is for other reasons please complete a Students Hardship Funds Re-application Form .

-In both cases, you will need to provide relevant documentary evidence and bank statements for the last 3 months.
+In both cases, you will need to provide photocopies or scanned copies of the relevant documentary evidence and bank statements for the last 3 months.
 Once we have received your form and documents you will be asked to attend another brief appointment with a Student Funding Adviser and you will be notified of the outcome of your re-application as above.

 If you have any questions related to the Access to Learning Fund, the application process or Student Funding in general, please do not hesitate to contact the Student Funding team on email@example.com, or by telephone on 024 7615 0096.